Why Do I Need Mexican Car Insurance?

 Though Mexico uses an at-fault auto insurance system, the process is different from what you might experience back home.
 When an accident is suspected to be your fault, it is not uncommon that the police might arrest or detain you until the proper legal arrangements are made.
 This is not unusual, nor is it a long-term inconvenience.

 Your Mexican insurance policy will likely be able to foresee and provide the necessary assistance in these cases.
-Many plans will be able to offer you both bail and legal assistance in case you must hire a lawyer to help you settle the damage.
+Legal Aid and bail bond will be able to offer you both bail and legal assistance in case you need a lawyer to help you settle the damage.
 Therefore, you’ll have the protection you need at all times.

 It is Sanborn’s responsibility to help you get the appropriate auto insurance for any trip to Mexico.
 With our help, you will receive the best possible insurance benefits for all of your foreign travel needs.